 Ray Connolly has written novels, movies, television films and series, radio plays, short stories and much journalism.
-Brought up in Lancashire, after graduating from the London School of Economics – where he read social anthropology – he began a career in journalism as a sub-editor at the Liverpool Daily Post.
-Between 1967 and 1973 he wrote a weekly interview column for the London Evening Standard – concentrating mainly on popular culture and music.
-Since then he has written for the Sunday Times, The Times, the Daily Telegraph, the Observer and the Daily Mail.
+After graduating from the London School of Economics, he began a career in journalism at the Liverpool Daily Post, before writing a weekly interview for the London Evening Standard.
+Since then he has written for the Sunday Times, The Times, the Observer and the Daily Mail.

-Working with producer David Puttnam, he wrote the original screenplays for the films That’ll Be The Day and Stardust, and wrote and directed the feature length documentary James Dean: The First American Teenager.
-He has also written for television, most notably the films Forever Young and Defrosting The Fridge, and the series Lytton’s Diary and Perfect Scoundrels.
-He also co-wrote the George Martin documentary trilogy about music, The Rhythm of Life, for BBC2.
+Working with producer David Puttnam, he wrote the films That’ll Be The Day and Stardust, and wrote and directed the feature length documentary James Dean: The First American Teenager.
+He has also written for television, including the films Forever Young and Defrosting The Fridge, and the series Lytton’s Diary and Perfect Scoundrels.
+He also co-wrote the George Martin documentary trilogy about music, The Rhythm of Life for BBC2.

-His first novel, A Girl Who Came To Stay, was published in 1973, and has been followed by several others, including Sunday Morning, Shadows On A Wall and Love Out Of Season.
+His novels include A Girl Who Came To Stay, Sunday Morning, Shadows On A Wall and Love Out Of Season.
 There have also been the biographies Being Elvis – A Lonely Life and Being John Lennon – A Restless Life.
-His latest novella, ‘Sorry, Boys, You Failed the Audition’, which is based on a play he originally wrote for Radio 4, was published in book form in 2019.

 He is married to Plum Connolly, has three children and two grandchildren, and lives in London.